romaingroux/SPar-K/README.md

 bin/spark --data data.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234
 ```

-With the Singularity image (note that data.txt is inside the image) :
+With the Singularity image (note that data.txt is inside /SPar-K in the image but results.txt is on the host) :
 ```
-singularity exec spar-k.simg spark --data data.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234
+singularity exec spar-k.simg spark --data /SPar-K/data.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234 > results.txt
 ```
-With the Docker image (note that data.txt is inside the image) :
+With the Docker image (note that data.txt is inside the image but results.txt is on the host) :
 ```
-docker run -i spar-k spark --data data.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234
+docker run -i spar-k spark --data data.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234 > results.txt
 ```
 The data 'data.txt' are contained within the image and the results are retrieved by a stream redirection so there is no need to create a mount point between the host file system and the image file system yet.
-However, for cases where the data are in a file outside the image (on the host file system) or when the results have to be sent to a file outside the image (to the host file system), this will be required.
+However, for cases where the data are in a file outside the image (on the host file system) or when a process inside the image has to write in a file outside the image (to the host file system), this will be required.
 It can be done as follows :

 ```
-docker run -i -v <current dir>:/mount spar-k spark --data /mount/data_from_host.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234
+docker run -i -v <current dir>:/mount spar-k spark --data /mount/data_from_host.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234 > results.txt
 ```
 where \<current dir\> is the absolute path to the current directory.
 On linux plateforms, you can use '$(pwd)'.
 Examples with a mount points can be found below.